 The Positive Side to Memory Foam

 Before I scare you too much, I do want to point out the positives of memory foam mattresses.
 They are better than other mattresses in the way that they are newer and under more stricter federal regulations.
-I’d rather sleep on a memory foam mattress than a twenty year old mattress without the same federal regulations.
+I’d rather sleep on a memory foam mattress than a twenty-year-old mattress without the same federal regulations.

 Since 2004, other mattresses are regulated as well, so while they may not have some of the polyurethane components, they sure do have all of the flame retardant components.
 Plus, memory foam mattresses truly are better for some people’s backs.
-A 2010 study showed that replacing people’s beds with new mattresses that were medium firm and layered with latex and memory foam, provided a large decrease in shoulder, neck, and back pain.
+A 2010 study showed that replacing people’s beds with new mattresses that were medium-firm and layered with latex and memory foam, provided a large decrease in shoulder, neck, and back pain.

 How Do You Know if You’ll Be Safe?

-The best thing to do is inquire with the specific manufacturer.
+The best thing to do is to inquire with the specific manufacturer.
 You can also read in-depth comparisons of memory foam mattresses, like the one from Sleep Advisor.
 Overall, you should pick the mattress that makes you feel the most comfortable, but I do urge you to know what’s in your mattress before you spend a third of your life sleeping on it.

 Read Next: 7 Benefits of Bamboo Mattresses and Toppers